-Anthony Fauci Vents on Trump's Coronavirus Conduct
+Anthony Fauci Vents on President Trump's Coronavirus Conduct

 Dr. Fauci Vents on Trump’s False Coronavirus Statements: ‘I Can’t Jump In Front of the Microphone and Push Him Down’

-Dr. Anthony Fauci established himself over the last few weeks as a leading member of the White House’s anti-coronavirus task force, but in a new interview, he outlined multiple points of disagreement with President Donald Trump’s conduct throughout the pandemic.
+Dr. Anthony Fauci has established himself over the last few weeks as a leading member of the White House’s anti-coronavirus task force, but in a new interview, he outlined multiple points of disagreement with President Donald Trump’s conduct throughout the pandemic.

 The National Institute of Allergy and Infectious Diseases Director spoke to Science Magazine recently, and it started with him laughing about how “I haven’t been fired.”
 Fauci insisted that Trump “does listen to what I say” in terms of substance, though the conversation continued to gravitate around his disputes with various statements from the White House’s briefings on COVID-19.